-- Driver A reaches the intersection with a green light (not a green arrow) and makes a left turn across traffic. - Driver B travels toward the intersection from the opposite direction, moving at 15mph over the speed limit much faster than Driver A anticipates while checking their phone rather than making sure the way is clear. - The vehicle driven by Driver B collides with the vehicle driven by Driver A. - Driver A is injured in the collision and files a claim against Driver B. - A settlement cannot be agreed with Driver B's insurance company, so the case goes to court, where Driver A is the plaintiff and Driver B is the defendant. - It is decided that Driver A is 20% at fault for making the turn.
+- Driver A reaches the intersection with a green light (not a green arrow) and makes a left turn across traffic. - Driver B travels toward the intersection from the opposite direction, moving at 15mph over the speed limit much faster than Driver A anticipates while checking their phone rather than making sure the way is clear. - The vehicle driven by Driver B collides with the vehicle driven by Driver A. - Driver A is injured in the collision and files a claim against Driver B. - A settlement cannot be agreed with Driver B's insurance company, so the case goes to court, where Driver A is the plaintiff and Driver B is the defendant. - It is decided that Driver B is 80% at fault for causing the crash, while Driver A is 20% at fault for making the turn.